I’ve been a fan of the French scene for a long time, so bringing you the best Luc Legrand BMX videos makes sense.

 Luc Has been an absolute shredder for years and has had SO MANY incredible videos.
 This one is from mid-2013 for BSD and is definitely no exception.

-Luc’s eye for spots and the way he rides them makes any video of him a must-watch.
+Luc’s eye for spots and how he rides them makes any video of him a must-watch.

 This one has an artistic intro just before Luc does a gigantic rail hop to kick things off.